liu-qilong/liu-qilong.github.io/contents/blog/2023-conda-frequent-commands.md

 ## Batch installation with `requirements.txt`

 You can list all dependencies of your project in a `requirements.txt` file.
-It's very convenient for setting up your project in a another machine - for example, you bought a new laptop/desktop, or a friend want to run your scripts in his computer.
+It's very convenient for setting up your project in another machine - for example, you bought a new laptop/desktop, or a friend want to run your scripts in his computer.

 Prepare a `requirements.txt`, like this one: